Bundesdruckerei-GmbH/geoservice/README.md

 In the file [geoobject.py](geoservice/model/geoobject.py) already several classes are defined.
 If your dataset does not fit any of those classes, it is recommended to create a new class.
 The geoobject class already contains information about the geometry the source and so on.
 Similar to the other classes you can create a class based on the geoobject containing the additional required columns.
 For this definition a new version of the database needs to be created.
 Use alembic to create a new version file in [geoservice/model/migrations/versions](geoservice/model/migrations/versions) by calling

-    uv run dev.py flask db migrate --rev-id 0014 -m YOUR_MESSAGE
+    uv run dev.py flask db migrate --rev-id REVISIONNUMBER -m YOUR_MESSAGE

+Replace REVISIONNUMBER with a number higher than the highest number in [geoservice/model/migrations/versions](geoservice/model/migrations/versions) and replace YOUR_MESSAGE with a message of your choice.
 Afterwards check the automatically created file in the [geoservice/model/migrations/versions](geoservice/model/migrations/versions) folder for functionality and prune it to the required elements (look at the other mirgration files for help).
-Then uppgrade the database as described above to include the new table structure.
+Then upgrade the database as described above to include the new table structure.

 #### Define ETL import of the data in the database